 Relocation of Board Office

-2015 is the first year that all WV licensees are required to take the three (3) – hour online WV Law Course.
-This course must be taken every four years and is in addition to your 14 hours of regular CE.
-McKissock is the only approved provider at this time.
-The course is available now.
-The course is an on-line course because over 34% of our appraisers are non-resident appraisers and the course must be available to them.
+The three (3) hour WV Law Course has been discussed in the past several years in letters, post-cards and on the web-site.
+However, the upcoming 2015-2016 renewal cycle is the first year that all licensees and apprentices must take the course.
+The course must be taken every four (4) years and is in addition to the required 14 hours of regular CE.
+McKissock offers the course on-line and is the only approved provider at this time.
+The course is offered on-line course because over 34% of WV licensees are non-residents.

-Another new rule change that went into effect on January 1, 2015 is the requirement that Apprentices must take an AQB-Approved Supervisor-Apprentice Course and WV Law Course prior to being issued an apprentice permit.
-Also, Supervisors must take the AQB-Approved Supervisor-Apprentice Course prior to supervising the Apprentice.
-For practical purposes, this means the Board must have proof of successful completion of the Supervisor completing the course prior to the first experience entry date on the Apprentice log.
+Effective January 1, 2015, apprentices must take an AQB-Approved Supervisor-Apprentice Course and WV Law Course prior to being issued an apprentice permit.
+Also, supervisors must take the AQB-Approved Supervisor-Apprentice Course prior to supervising the Apprentice.
+No experience hours will be granted prior to both parties taking this course.

 The Rules and Laws can be found on the left-hand side of this website.